 - salt to taste

-Mix together smoked paprika, garlic powder, and salt.
-Juice 1 lime and sprinkle lime juice on both sides of each defrosted tilapia fillet, then sprinkle spice mixture on both sides of the fillet.
+- Mix together smoked paprika, garlic powder, and salt.
+Then sprinkle spice mixture on both sides of the fillet.

-On a frying pan, add vegetable oil and fry tilapia fillets for ~3 minutes on each side, or until fully cooked.
+- On a frying pan, add vegetable oil and fry tilapia fillets for ~3 minutes on each side, or until fish is no longer translucent and breaks apart with a fork.
 Remove from heat.

-Top tilapia with avocado and corn salsa when serving.
-Enjoy!
+- Top tilapia with avocado and corn salsa.
+Serve and enjoy!